isselab/github-classifier/README.md

 This repository contains a deep-learning based classification tool for Software Repositories.
 The tool utilizes ecore metamodels and a graph convolutional network.
 For use run 'main.py' after adding the directory containing the repositories you want to classify.

+If you want to train the tool with different labels, you can use GraphLabels.py to encode your labeled repositories for your dataset.

 **labels**

 Framework, Library, Application, Tutorial, Experiment